tymyrddin/purple/source/docs/learning/incident-response/choreography.md

 ## Core principles

-*   practise don’t preach: learning happens through doing, not slideware.
+*   Practise don’t preach: learning happens through doing, not slideware.
 Exercises emphasise hands-on decision cycles and repeatable actions.
-*   safe realism: scenarios are realistic and uncomfortable, but the environment is blame-free so teams can learn without fear.
+*   Safe realism: scenarios are realistic and uncomfortable, but the environment is blame-free so teams can learn without fear.
-*   role clarity and communication: incidents are primarily human problems — we focus on who speaks when, what channels to use, and how to preserve situational awareness.
+*   Role clarity and communication: incidents are primarily human problems — we focus on who speaks when, what channels to use, and how to preserve situational awareness.
-*   adaptable fidelity: we scale fidelity to needs — from tabletop (90–120 minutes) to full live injection (multi-hour, multi-team).
+*   Adaptable fidelity: we scale fidelity to needs — from tabletop (90–120 minutes) to full live injection (multi-hour, multi-team).
-*   evidence for learning: every exercise finishes with concrete outputs — decisions made, time-to-decision metrics, and a short improvement backlog.
+*   Evidence for learning: every exercise finishes with concrete outputs — decisions made, time-to-decision metrics, and a short improvement backlog.

 ## How it works: modular structure